-“Hard skills get you hired but soft skills get you fired.”
+“Hard skills get you hired, but no soft skills will get you fired.”

 That's an old saying in the hiring world, but more and more companies are starting to realize just how important soft skills are — and how costly it can be to overlook them.